raqeebshaikh/Word-Embdding/README.md

 Email: derek@derekchia.com

 # Word2Vec
-Ive implemented the Word2Vec model with the help of above tutorial for better understanding on how word Embedding is done .Some of the addition that i have done to the code are as follows -
+I've implemented the Word2Vec model with the help of above tutorial for better understanding on how word Embedding is done .

+> I haven't tested this on any huge data set just on some text to check
+> how the Embedding Words

+Some of the addition that i have done to the code are as follows -

  1. Cbow Embedding
  2. Cosine Similarity
  3. Euclidean Distance

+Visit my website www.raqeeb.in for other project on Document Similarity ,Chat-bot and much more ...
 ## Project Example -
 In Word Embedding a Word in represented in the form of a vector .
 After the representation various Mathematical Tasks can be performed on the Vector